Explorer Hut

 Type

-Explorer Hut is an NZFS 4-bunk S81 design with open fire, probably built in the early 1960's, perhaps a bit earlier.
+Explorer Hut is a New Zealand Forest Service 4-bunk S81 design with open fire, probably built in the early 1960's, perhaps a bit earlier.
 Derrick Field recalls visiting it in 1964 and says it had already a few years on it at that stage.
 Explorer was lined, had the cupboard on one side of the door removed, and a roof-fed water tank added at some point.
-It has a toilet, which because of the high water-table, tends to be a splasher.
+It has a toilet, which tends to be a splasher because of the high water-table.
 The chimney was replaced, had a cowling added, and the hearth was renewed in 1971.
-The fireplace smokes unless the end louvre is opened a tad.
+The fireplace smokes unless the end louvre is opened.

 Condition